ossareh/aoc_2022/README.md

 Working through this got me interested in how one would write this using `no_std`.
 Particularly interesting w.r.t. reading the data file.
 I'd like to tackle this without losing too much of the seperation of concerns - I feel like iterators play a part in this perhaps?

-## Summary of things I'd like to readdress:
+## Summary of things I'd like to address:

- -[] d01 conversion of bytes to int; bytes are a str -[] d02 write a no_std version
+ - [ ] d01 conversion of bytes to int; bytes are a str
+ - [ ] d02 write a no_std version